 Moldova’s unique history

+With Moldova’s unique history there are plenty of things to do in Chisinau for those that have an interest in European history.
 Moldova’s culture and language is very similar to that of Romania, but their histories went different ways.
 Ottomans, Russians and Romanians fought over, what was then called Bessarabia, for centuries.

 In 1940 the Red Army took Bessarabia to become the Moldovian Soviet Socialist Republic.
 I love visiting cities from former Soviet republics and the more remnants of this past the better.
+Chisinau did not dissapoint me.

-Travel guide to the best things to do in Chisinau
+The best things to do in Chisinau

 I did not know that my visit coincided with one of Moldova’s greatest national holidays.
 Throughout the Soviet years Moldavians kept their own identity.
 Already before the fall of the Soviet Union, on the 31st of august 1989, they reinstalled Moldavian as the official language.